 The second point that bothers me is the low port selection.
 USB ports for data transmission should actually be the standard for every device today.
 Optoma clearly has to improve on a new edition.

 Overall, the HD146x is a successful entry-level projector.
-A good picture, many setting options, and a price of just under 500$ make it an interesting overall package.
+A good picture, many setting options, and a reasonable price make it an interesting overall package.